Explanations¶

 npm run build

-file as the entry point.
+When succeeded, you should export the dist folder generated from that command to the destination source in the host server and configure the web server engine to have the index.html file as the entry point.
 If everything is correctly configured you should be able to open the server URL and the application will load.

-Local Development¶
+Local Development

-If you want to serve the application locally to run on a browser (default URL: http://localhost:3000) you should run:
+If you want to serve the application locally to run on a browser (default URL: http://localhost:8080) you should run:

 npm run serve

-Run the Document Validation UI in non-Vue applications¶
+Run the Document Validation UI in non-Vue applications

-If your application is developed using technologies other than Vue (for example React or Angular), you can build the Document Validation UI app into a package, as described in our configuration example, and import it to your existing project, or install it as an npm package.
+If your application is developed using technologies other than Vue (for example React or Angular), you can build the Document Validation UI application into a package, as described in our configuration example, and import it to your existing project, or install it as an npm package.

-Run in React¶
+Run in React

-Run in Angular¶
+Run in Angular

-At this link you will see a step by step on how to use the Document Validation UI in an Angular application.
+At this link you will see a step-by-step on how to use the Document Validation UI in an Angular application.

-Iframe integration¶
+Iframe integration

-HTML iframe as Public Document¶
+HTML iframe as Public Document

 You can mark your Documents as public.
-Marking Documents as public will generate a read-only, publicly accessible URL that does not require authentication.
+Marking Documents as “public” will generate a read-only, publicly accessible URL that does not require authentication.
 This allows you to share a link to the Document and its extracted data, or embed it in another website.
 See Read Only mode for reference.

-Embed a Konfuzio Document on another website¶
+Embed a Konfuzio Document on another website

 From the details page, you can copy an example HTML snippet that allows you to embed a public Document within an iframe.
-Visually, it looks the same as the above-mentioned public Document view, and in fact its internal implementation is the same.
+Visually, it looks the same as the above-mentioned public Document view, and in fact, its internal implementation is the same.
 However, to prevent abuse, you first need to configure your Project’s “domain whitelist” setting.
 This only needs to be done once per Project for each domain you want to allow.

-Add your domain(s) to the Project’s domain whitelist¶
+Add your domain(s) to the Project’s domain whitelist

 On the Konfuzio Dashboard, open the left-side menu and click “Projects”.